 Use fresh oregano if you have it, or dried works fine as well.

-Layer the veggies with fine sea salt and let it sit 20 minutes or until it starts to release their liquid.
+Layer the veggies with fine sea salt and let it sit for 20 minutes or until it starts to release its liquid.

-It is important to measure the salt here.
+It is important to weigh or measure the salt here.
 Too much salt will kill ALL the bacteria, which will prevent fermentation.
 Too little salt, may not kill enough of the “bad” bacteria.

-Here I’ve use a large, two quart jar.
+Here I’ve used an extra large, two quart jar.
 But you could use 2-3 smaller jars.
 Place jalapeño in the bottom of the jar.

 Then pack the Curtido into the jar.

-You want enough brine ( salt water) to completely cover the slaw- so if the slaw seems dry, add a little filtered water.
+You want enough brine ( saltwater) to cover the slaw completely- so if the slaw seems dry, add a little filtered water.
 I added a 1/8 cup of water above.

 Cover the curtido with the cabbage leaves, which will help keep the slaw submerged.
 Press it down then weigh it down so the Curtido stays submerged.
 You can use a fermentation weight if you like.

-It is alive and well and well continue to slowly develop more flavor and complexity for months on end.
+It is alive and well and well continues to slowly develop more flavor and complexity for months on end.
 Just keep the slaw submerged in the brine.

 We have been using this on everything from tacos, to enchiladas, to black bean burgers!
 So flavorful and refreshing and adds the best texture!